 Eliza Davis George served in Liberia, 1913 to 1972.

 Eliza and another missionary opened a school for children in the interior of Liberia, where there were few missionaries or churches.
-They called the school Bible Industrial Academy, and their aim was to teach children to read the Bible and show them helpful life skills.
-Within the first two years they had fifty children attending the academy and saw more than 1,000 people accept the Lord in the nearby villages.
+They called the school Bible Industrial Academy, and their aim was to teach children to read the Bible and show them useful life skills.
+They had fifty children attending the academy within the first two years and saw more than 1,000 people accept the Lord in the nearby villages.

 Eliza served as an evangelist, teacher, and church planter throughout Sinoe County, Liberia.
-Wherever she established ministries, she trained Liberian young people and sent them as missionaries to take the Word of God to their own people and to provide education for their children.
+Wherever she established ministries, she trained Liberian young people.
+She sent them as missionaries to take the Word of God to their own people and to provide education for their children.

 Five years after arriving in Liberia, Eliza’s mission board disbanded.
 Lacking financial support, she was approached by a British missionary doctor who urged her to marry him so that she would be able to remain in Africa.
 After much prayer, she concluded that God was permitting her to marry, and in 1919, Eliza became the wife of Dr. Charles George.
 Together they adopted three children: Maude, Cecelia, and Cerella.